This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Do not try to clean any wooden-handled tool or natural bristle brush.

-21. Dish racks
+21. Dish Racks

 Are you a neat freak?
 If you are then you might feel the itch to use your toothbrush without ensuring that it’s hygienic.
-You can run them through a hot cycle and kill all the germs, viruses, and bacteria that it may bear.
+You can run them through a hot cycle and kill all the germs, viruses, and bacteria that they may bear.

 I know, it’s so difficult to clean the canvas shoes and rubber flip flops.
 It’s already a challenge to wash them by hand and on top of that, the cleaners are so expensive!
 I got a solution though.
 You guessed right, put them in your dishwasher!